JaneliaSciComp/SongExplorer/README.md

 for validation, first click on `Generalize` and then `Omit All`.
-Use the `File Browser` to either select (1) specific WAV file(s), (2) a text file containing a list of WAV file(s) (either comma separated or one per line), or (3) a subdirectory within the `Ground Truth` folder.
+Use the `File Browser` to either select (1) specific WAV file(s), (2) a text file containing a list of WAV file(s) (either comma separated or one per line), or (3) a directory with WAV and annotated CSV files.
 Finally press the `Validation Files` button and `DoIt!`.

 To train multiple classifiers, each of which withholds a single recording in a